 Collaborative work between the FNW, FHA, HealthMatch and the Ministry of Health is vital in order to support increased FP and NP resources in the FNW communities.
-In Period 10, clinic openings decreased slightly to 7.58 FTE.
+In Period 8, clinic openings grew to 28 FTE.
 Table 1 below provides a status overview and update on the breakdown of the NP and FP contracts by PCN within the FNW:

-In Period 8, two Family Physicians terminated their new to practice contracts and one has decided to leave the community.
-In Period 10, an additional Family Physician has terminated their contract.
+In this reporting period, two Family Physicians terminated their new to practice contracts and one has decided to leave the community.

-The number of active postings on HealthMatch BC for FPs for both FFS or contract positions grew to 58 active postings by period close.
+The number of active postings on HealthMatch BC for FPs for both FFS or contract positions remained consistent at 46 active postings by period close.
 Opportunities for these postings include: locum and permanent part-time and permanent full-time in the FNW.

-Fee For Service (FFS) opportunities and engagement efforts are underway on an ongoing basis and in this period, there were 3 new introductions between FPs and practices for FFS opportunities such as locum, permanent part-time and permanent full-time.
+Fee For Service (FFS) opportunities and engagement efforts are underway on an ongoing basis and in this period, there were 11 new introductions between FPs and practices for FFS opportunities such as locum, permanent part-time and permanent full-time.